What you need to know before buying a business

 6. Secure financing

-There are a number of sources of financing available; these options include banks, private lenders, and the Small Business Administration (SBA).
-An SBA loan, because of its ability to finance against goodwill, are a preferred method of financing.
+Several sources of financing are available, including banks, private lenders, and the Small Business Administration (SBA).
+An SBA loan, because it can finance against goodwill, is a preferred method of financing.
+You can also buy a franchise from existing business owners.

 If the business you are looking to purchase has most of its assets in its accounts receivable, you can also look at invoice factoring to fund the purchase of a B2B business.

-You may be surprised to learn, however, that the seller might be a potential source of funding.
-Seller financing is an agreement that would enable you, as the buyer, to pay the seller in installments rather than using a traditional mortgage from a bank or financial institution.
+However, you may be surprised to learn that the seller might be a potential funding source.
+Seller financing is an agreement enabling you, as the buyer, to pay the seller in installments rather than using a traditional mortgage from a bank or financial institution.

 7. Close the deal